siraat-ai-academy/freelance-content-writing-suite-by-jamalu/03-social-media-content/14-instagram-facebook-captions.md

 📌 **Task Summary**:
 This task is all about writing **engaging social media captions** for **Instagram** and **Facebook** — content that aligns with your brand’s voice while resonating with real human hearts.
 These short-form pieces support **platform-specific behavior**, drive **interaction**, and elevate **visual storytelling** with the right **tone**, **hashtags**, and **calls-to-action**.
 It’s where rhythm meets relevance.

-> _“This is where scrolls pause and stories begin — where Jamalu shapes your message into presence, resonance, and care.”_
+> _“This is where scrolls pause and stories begin — where Eks2 shapes your message into presence, resonance, and care.”_

 ---
 ________________________________________